Ensembl/ensembl/misc-scripts/xref_projection/README_projection.txt

 The current projections which are done are:

-Human to chimp,opossum,dog,cow,macaque,chicken,xenopus
+Human to all mammals (1:1 orthologues only)
-Mouse to rat
+Mouse to rat (1:1 orthologues only)
+Human to all fish (using 1-many ortholgues as well)

 The projection works as follows: